-The Fringe story dates back to 1947, when eight theatre groups turned up uninvited to perform at the Edinburgh International Festival.
+The Fringe is a three-week festival of performing arts that takes place in Edinburgh every August.
+Its story dates back to 1947, when eight theatre groups turned up uninvited to perform at the Edinburgh International Festival.

 The Edinburgh International Festival was an initiative created to celebrate and enrich European cultural life in the wake of the Second World War.